-Protected, owned and managed by the Grand Traverse Regional Land Conservancy
+Protected, Owned and Managed by The Grand Traverse Regional Land Conservancy

 A centerpiece property of GTRLC’s six-year Campaign for Generations, Upper Manistee Headwaters: The Milock Family Preserve is sure to dazzle visitors of all ages.

-This property, owned and operated by the Boy Scouts for about 80 years before its acquisition by GTRLC, spans an impressive 1,288 acres and includes a wide variety of high-quality wildlife habitat.
-Of particular interest is the near complete lack of invasive species, making this property extremely valuable from a conservation standpoint.
+This property, owned and operated by the Boy Scouts for about 80 years before its acquisition by GTRLC, spans an impressive 1,357 acres and includes a wide variety of high-quality wildlife habitat.
+Of particular interest is the near complete lack of aquatic invasive species, making this property extremely valuable from a conservation standpoint.

 In addition to about a mile of the north branch of the Manistee River, this property includes its own 130-acre spring-fed lake, multiple types of wetland habitat and several kettle-hole ponds.
 Mixed northern mesic forests and fields provide additional valued habitat.
 The property supports a large number of species, including loons, bald eagles, smooth green snakes and other species of special concern.
-As it is also is adjacent to state land on two sides, it significantly expands upon previously protected land.
+As it is also adjacent to state land on two sides, it significantly expands upon previously protected land.